 - Ginkgo Biloba Tea: According to researchers, ginkgo provides a natural alternative to hormone replacement therapies for post-menopausal women (Oh et al. 200428).

-Best Supplements to Reduce Hot Flashes
+Best Natural Supplements for Hot Flashes

 Regular readers of my blog know that I always prefer natural foods to optional supplements.